nus-cs2113-AY2324S2/ip/docs/README.md

 3. [E][ ] project meeting (from: Mon 2pm to: 4pm)
 ```
 ### Marking Tasks
-You may mark tasks as complete by using either the `mark`.
+You may mark tasks as complete by using the `mark` command.
 ```
 mark <item index on list [number]>
 ```